DesignMuseumGent/dmg-rest-api/README.md

 # DESIGN MUSEUM GENT - REST-API
-This **rest-api** exposes data related to the [museum](https://data.designmuseumgent.be).
-Ranging from metadata, as well as media related to the collection to information on its programs such as the billboard series, and the exhibition archive.
-The data is harvested from our [Linked Data Event Streams](https://apidg.gent.be/opendata/adlib2eventstream/v1/) and exposed via REST-principles.
+This **rest-api** exposes data related to [Design Museum Gent](https://data.designmuseumgent.be).
+It offers a range of information, from metadata and media related to the collection, to details about its programs such as the billboard series and the exhibition archive.
+The data is harvested from our [Linked Data Event Streams](https://apidg.gent.be/opendata/adlib2eventstream/v1/) and is exposed based on REST principles.
+Additionally all URIs are compliant with the [Flemish URI standard](https://joinup.ec.europa.eu/collection/semic-support-centre/document/uri-standard-guidelines-flemish-government).

 ## QUICK-START
 Top level **data-catalogues** or DCAT are exposed on the top-level of the API and make use of the [OSLO standard](https://joinup.ec.europa.eu/collection/oslo-open-standards-local-administrations-flanders):